Best Medicare Advantage Plans in Arizona (2026)

 Best Arizona HMO Medicare Advantage Providers

-Arizona has 35 HMO Medicare Advantage plans from 10 providers, and most charge $0 monthly premiums.
-Out-of-pocket maximums range from $2,000 to $8,896, averaging $4,269 a year.
+Arizona has 35 HMO Medicare Advantage plans from 10 providers and most charge $0 monthly premiums.
+Out-of-pocket maximums average $4,269 per year, with a range of $2,000 to $8,896.
 Eight plans earn 4-star CMS ratings or higher; the state average is 3.57 stars.

 • SCAN Health Plan leads Arizona HMO plans with a 4.5-star CMS rating.
 Both plans charge $0 monthly and average $2,250 in out-of-pocket costs.